 I am a huge fan of the home exchange.
-I’ve completed ten exchanges and want to share with you this wonderful way to have free accommodation while traveling.
+I’ve completed ten swaps and want to share with you this excellent way to have free accommodation while traveling.

 Are you cut out to be a home exchanger?
 If so, is the home or apartment you rent, own, or are looking to buy a place that will allow home exchanges?

 Home Exchange is for You If